AleVas-Elly/MTGjudgeAI/README.md

 - **Recommended Speed**: 5 RPM (to stay within free tier rate limits).

 > [!NOTE]
-> This project uses **Gemini 2.5 Flash**, which offers "Adaptive Thinking" and improved accuracy over version 1.5.
-If you hit rate limits frequently, the application is designed to handle ~5 requests per minute.
+> This project uses **Gemini 1.5 Flash** by default for higher free tier quotas (1500 requests/day).
+While Gemini 2.5 Flash offers improved accuracy, it has a much lower daily limit (20 requests/day).
+You can switch between models by editing the `model` parameter in `src/main.py`.

 ## 🛠️ Architecture